Reinalynn/Building-a-Book-Recommendation-System-using-Python/README.md

 [Collab filtering using pearsonR (item-based recommendations).ipynb](https://github.com/Reinalynn/Building-a-Book-Recommendation-System-using-Python/blob/master/Code/Collab%20filtering%20using%20pearsonR%20(item-based%20recommendations).ipynb)

 #### Surprise
 The Surprise package in Python is newer but provided all the tools I needed to test out multiple algorithms for Collaborative Filtering and then guided me through tuning the parameters and cross validating to determine the optimal model.
-In order to this, I first chose three versions of the data to analyze.
-I first looked at the most popular books only, filtering down to those with at least 20 book ratings and at least 50 user ratings.
+In order to this, I chose three versions of the data to analyze.
+First, I looked at the most popular books only, filtering down to those with at least 20 book ratings and at least 50 user ratings.
 I then created a list of midlist books by filtering down to 2 book rating and 20 user ratings.
 Finally, I used the full list to include books that have as little as 1 book rating and 1 user rating.

 ![Algo results](https://github.com/Reinalynn/Building-a-Book-Recommendation-System-using-Python/blob/master/Images/Algo%20results.png)

 Using the top rated algorithms above, I chose to run a GridSearchCV on SVDpp, KNNBaseline, BaselineOnly, and KNNWithMeans.
 After completing the gridsearches, I ran 10-fold cross validation on each of the tuned models and plotted the results.
 I was surprised to find that the KNNBaseline ultimely performed best, especially considering that the SVDpp algorithm had been a front runner initially.
-The SVD algorithm created by Simon Funk is used in the Netflix RS.
+The SVD algorithm created by Simon Funk is used in the Netflix RS, so I had expected this to be the most accurate.

 ![Optimized algo params.png](https://github.com/Reinalynn/Building-a-Book-Recommendation-System-using-Python/blob/master/Images/Optimized%20algo%20params.png)
 ![Cross validation plot.png](https://github.com/Reinalynn/Building-a-Book-Recommendation-System-using-Python/blob/master/Images/Cross%20validation%20plot.png)

-The KNNBaseline algorithm's lowest RMSE was about 0.85, much higher than the PySpark RMSE of 0.36, but the model was much faster and easier to use.
+The KNNBaseline algorithm's lowest RMSE was about 0.85, much higher than the PySpark RMSE of 0.36, but the model was faster and easy to use.
 One downfall, though, is that the model predicts books by user so it can only be used with current readers.
 This is known as the 'cold start problem' because the algorithm will not provide any output until a user has built up a profile.

 For full code, view the following file in this github:

 [Collab filtering using Surprise (algo list, cv, plot, user-based recommendations).ipynb](https://github.com/Reinalynn/Building-a-Book-Recommendation-System-using-Python/blob/master/Code/Collab%20filtering%20using%20Surprise%20(algo%20list%2C%20cv%2C%20plot%2C%20user-based%20recommendations).ipynb)

 ### Content Filtering
 Content filtering uses cosine similarity to map attributes (in my case, text) in order to determine which items are most similar to one another.
 Because of this, there is no way to measure the accuracy of the models and the results are more subjective.
 However, I do have strong domain knowledge in this area because I used to manage a bookstore and am still fairly well read, so I was able to identify a model that I thought was better than the others.
-Of course, this is personal preference
+Of course, this is personal preference.

 #### Tfidf and Count Vectorization
-Here, features are extracted using term frequency - inverse document frequency (tfidf) or count vectorization.
+Here, features are extracted using term frequency-inverse document frequency (tfidf) or count vectorization.
 Using cosine similarity, both count and tfidf seem viable but tfidf might be more accurate since it is better at recommending the same authors and series.

 The code used to extract features from text:
 ```python